Search This Blog

 • "A Fistful of Crystals", is in reference to Clint Eastwood's A Fistful of Dollars movie.

-• The metal magic rovers… sound like Doctor Who Dalek enemies that say destroy destroy.
+• The metal magic rovers… their voices sound like Doctor Who Dalek enemies that say destroy destroy.

 • Red Forest south south path… raft area.
-Much like in D&D tower of doom or shadow over mystara arcade game.
+Much like in D&D tower of doom or shadow over mystara arcade game's raft area.

 • The mount animal that looks like a dragon... might be a "dracoraptor"... it has animations and especially the fireball attack that look just like the one from the arcade classic, Golden Axe